samipe/lean-ux-code-challenge/README.md

 - The application in the video uses the font Helvetica Neue, but you may select any font you prefer.
 - We do not evaluate the stack you used, but prepare to discuss about your choices.
 - The form doesn't actually need to submit/POST any data.
+- If you find any usability/UX issues in the video of the functionalities, you are welcome to fix them.

 **Good luck and have fun!**